syncfusion-content/maui-toolkit-docs/maui-toolkit/Carousel-View/Getting-Started.md

 ---
 layout: post
-title: Getting started with .NET MAUI Carousel View (SfCarousel) control | Syncfusion
+title: Getting started with .NET MAUI Carousel View control | Syncfusion
 description: Learn how to set up, configure, and use the Syncfusion .NET MAUI Carousel View (SfCarousel) control in your cross-platform applications.
 platform: maui
 control: Carousel